 COMP O

-Article 18
+Article 18 (> applies to Art.1, 2 & 3) [Post 21 November 2018 shadows’ version (including comments by lawyers-linguists)]

 Action in emergency situations

 1. In the case of adverse developments which may seriously jeopardise the orderly functioning and integrity of financial markets or the stability of the whole or part of the financial system in the Union, the Authority shall actively facilitate and, where deemed necessary, coordinate any actions undertaken by the relevant competent supervisory authorities.